liquinlab/elm-smile/docs/coding/autofill.md

 # Autofill

-When developing and debugging your experiment it is useful to have a way to "fake" data for various components.
+When developing and debugging your experiment, it is useful to have a way to "fake" data for various components.
 This serves two purposes:

 - It let you quickly jump ahead to test different parts of the code